(Photo Credit: Andrea Wenglowskyj)

 - Visiting Professor (Honorarium): August 2010-present

-Dr. Rhianna C. Rogers is an associate professor of Interdisciplinary Studies (History and Anthropology) and director of the Global Indigenous Knowledge (GIK) program at SUNY Empire State College.
+Dr. Rhianna C. Rogers is an associate professor of Interdisciplinary Studies (History and Anthropology) and coordinator of the Global Indigenous Knowledge (GIK) program at SUNY Empire State College.
 She teaches in the School of Social and Behavioral Sciences, the School of Arts & Humanities, the School for Graduate Studies, and the Center for International Education.
 Rogers has won awards for her innovative approach to teaching and learning, including the 2020-2021 & 2019-2020 SUNY Empire Provost Innovation Award, the 2018-2019 Explorations in Diversity & Academic Excellence Award (EDAE), and the 2017-2018 SUNY Chancellor’s Award for Excellence in Teaching.

 She received a certificate in Ethnic Studies, a B.A. in Social Sciences (Anthropology Major and History Minor), an M.A. in History, and a Ph.D. in Comparative Studies (Anthropology, History, and Linguistics Concentrations) from Florida Atlantic University in Boca Raton, Florida.

 Rogers is a Registered Professional Archaeologist (RPA) with over a decade of field and museum experience.
 She has worked in both academic and tribal archaeology as well as in historic preservation and museum studies.
 Rogers has conducted research and taught in the United States, the Dominican Republic, Cyprus, Lebanon, Mexico, Ecuador, Spain, and Puerto Rico.

 Cultural Studies/Participatory Action Research, Cultural Anthropology, Native American Studies, Latin American History, Mesoamerican History and Archaeology, Social Science Research and Methods, Museums Studies, Tribal History and Archaeology, Artifact Analysis, Digital Anthropology, Gender Studies, and Emerging Technologies in Teaching (OERs)